aardappel/lobster/docs/source/language_reference.md

 ### Constructor functions

-As shown above, a user defined type always comes with a plain constructor that requires exactly all unitialized fields in `{}`.
+As shown above, a user defined type always comes with a plain constructor that requires exactly all initialized fields in `{}`.
 That is sufficient for most cases but sometimes you may want to do additional processing on the inputs where the mapping from inputs to fields in not 1:1.